uw-labs/proximo/README.md

 ## Server

-This is the Proxcimo server implementation, written in Go
+This is the Proximo server implementation, written in Go

 [proximo server](proximo-server/README.md)